International reactions to the 2024 Venezuelan presidential election: United States

 United States Secretary of State Antony Blinken stated that the U.S. government has "serious concerns" that the Venezuelan election results did not reflect "the will nor the votes of the Venezuelan people".
 He demanded that Venezuelan electoral authorities immediately publish fair, and transparent election results as well as comprehensive tabulation of votes for independent and opposition analyzers to evaluate.
 He asserted that the United States and the international community were monitoring the situation "very closely" and that they would "respond accordingly".

 Blinken expressed doubts about the veracity of the results from the CNE, and indicated that the US awaited reports of international observers.
 Biden administration officials, speaking anonymously to Reuters, said that Maduro's reported victory lacked credibility and that Venezuelan sanctions would be re-assessed; Brazilian sources said a 30 July call with Brazil's President Lula was "scheduled at the request of the U.S. government as it seeks Brazil's assessment of the election results in neighboring Venezuela".

-On 1 August, Blinken said: "Given the overwhelming evidence, it is clear to the United States and, most importantly, to the Venezuelan people that Edmundo González Urrutia won the most votes in Venezuela’s July 28 presidential election ...
+On 1 August, Blinken said: "Given the overwhelming evidence, it is clear to the United States and, most importantly, to the Venezuelan people that Edmundo González Urrutia won the most votes in Venezuela's July 28 presidential election ...
 We congratulate Edmundo González Urrutia on his successful campaign.
 Now is the time for the Venezuelan parties to begin discussions on a respectful, peaceful transition in accordance with Venezuelan electoral law and the wishes of the Venezuelan people."
 The Washington Post, The Wall Street Journal, and Reuters say that Blinken did not recognize González as president-elect; the Associated Press and The Guardian say that he did.

+On 3 January 2026, the United States conducted airstrikes on multiple locations in northern Venezuela and captured Maduro, deposing him as president.
+U.S. Attorney General Pam Bondi announced that Maduro and his wife, Cilia Flores, had been indicted in the Southern District of New York on charges related to narcoterrorism, and will face trial in the United States.